lifegraph/graphbutton-wifly/README.md

 * [An Arduino](https://www.sparkfun.com/products/11021) ($30)
 * A switch or some wire
 * A resistor (~10k ohms)

+## Prerequisites

+Completed the [hardware tutorial](https://github.com/lifegraph/hw-tutorial) and have a set up Arduino that can talk to the internet.

 ## Set up your Arduino & WiFly module